Placental Site Trophoblastic Disease: The Basics

 - Hysterectomy.

-A lumbar puncture may be done to see if there are cancer cells in other parts of your body.
+A lumbar puncture (LP) may be done to see if there are cancer cells in other parts of your body.

 This article is a basic guide to PSTD.
 You can learn more about PSTD by visiting: